 In 1992, Andre formed the Latin jazz band Alma Libre ,The popular Alma Libre opened for the Rite of Strings (Al di Meola, Stanley Clarke and Jean-Luc Ponty) at the 1995 Vancouver du Maurier Jazz Festival; performed with the Vancouver Symphony Orchestra in 1997; received a 2001 West Coast Music Award Nomination for "Best World Release" & "Best Instrumental Release"; and numerous compositions were used in movies and television productions such as "Breech of trust"(movie), "How it all went down"(movie), ,"Beggars & choosers"(TV series)," Night man"(TV series) and "Food TV" network and more.

-Andre Stepanian has performed across Canada and internationally, and is currently evolving new musical projects, including collaboration with Vancouver’s Stephanie Pedraza.
+Andre Stepanian has performed across Canada and internationally, and is currently evolving new musical projects with Vancouver’s Stephanie Pedraza.

 His evocative compositions reflect a range of styles encompassing World, Jazz, Rock and Latin, and an eclectic fusion of non-traditional flamenco guitar techniques with nylon, acoustic, steel string and electric sounds.
 Through his travels around the world and proud Armenian heritage, Andre’s music reflects his ability to relate to many musical genres while remaining close to his Gipsy musical roots.